zpainter/iassist/content/about/general-assembly-minutes-1993.md

 sets of GSS (General Social Survey) data and the data from the 1986 Census of population.

-Statistics Canada\'s University Liaison Program is now in its third year.
-This year, a member of the Headquarters staff is in residence in the Faculty of Education at Queen\'s University.
+Statistics Canada's University Liaison Program is now in its third year.
+This year, a member of the Headquarters staff is in residence in the Faculty of Education at Queen's University.
 In addition, the Vancouver, Winnipeg and Montreal Regional Offices have collaborated with universities in their areas.

-In December \[1992\], the Canadian Library Association and the federal Department of Communications held a National Information Summit, with 200 invited delegates.
+In December [1992], the Canadian Library Association and the federal Department of Communications held a National Information Summit, with 200 invited delegates.
 IASSIST was well-represented, under the guise of different institutions.
-For example, Laine Ruus attended as co-chair of the Canadian Global Change Data and Information Systems Panel, and Ernie Boyko attended as chair of the West Quebec School Board\'s Information Technology Committee.
+For example, Laine Ruus attended as co-chair of the Canadian Global Change Data and Information Systems Panel, and Ernie Boyko attended as chair of the West Quebec School Board's Information Technology Committee.
 A report from the summit is expected any day now and can be made available to anyone who is interested.